JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ```
 </div>

 To be eligible for the `tailrec` modifier, a function must call itself as the last operation it performs.
 You cannot use tail recursion when there is more code after the recursive call, and you cannot use it within try/catch/finally blocks.
-Currently tail recursion is only supported in the JVM backend.
+Currently, tail recursion is supported by Kotlin for JVM and Kotlin/Native.